Young-Kee Kim

-Young-Kee Kim is a South Korea-born American physicist and Albert Michelson Distinguished Service Professor of Physics at the University of Chicago.
-She is 2024 President of the American Physical Society.
+Young-Kee Kim (born November 25, 1962) is an American physicist and the Albert Michelson Distinguished Service Professor of Physics at the University of Chicago and the Director Emeritus of Fermi National Accelerator Laboratory (Fermilab).
+Previously, she served as President of the American Physical Society.
+Her current work is focused on understanding the origin of mass for fundamental particles (the Higgs mechanism).

-Education

-Young-Kee Kim was born and raised in South Korea.
+Early life and education